|Name||Position||Country||Term||Time in Office|

 |2020 G Myers (US)|

 This award honours an individual who has undertaken remarkable scientific work with cardiac markers or immunodiagnostic applications to improve cardiac disease diagnosis.
 It has been presented for the first time on occasion of the WorldLab Congress to be held in Durban in 2017.

 This award recognizes an outstanding young investigator or young leader (under 40 years of age) for his/her contribution to advancing the scientific discipline of pharmacogenomics and Personalized/Precision Medicine and/or its impact on research, development, standardization, quality management, regulatory evaluation or utilization in therapy.
-The award will be presented for the first time on occasion of the WorldLab Congress to be held in Seoul in 2020.
+This award has been presented for the first time in 2020.

 This award recognizes a woman who has made significant contributions to the development or utilization of In Vitro Diagnostics with emphasis on applications in primary healthcare.
-The award will be presented for the first time on occasion of the WorldLab Congress to be held in Seoul in 2020.
+This award has been presented for the first time in 2020.

 This award recognizes and encourages the academic and professional development of a young investigator (under 40 years of age) who has demonstrated exceptional scientific achievements in Clinical Chemistry and laboratory Medicine early in his/ her career.

 |2011 RWK Chiu (HK)||2014 G Baird (US)||2017 R. Shrestha (NP)||2020 LS Eberlin (US)|

 Prof. Maurizio FERRARI